 How to Plan Your Friendsgiving

 This year, plan for your Friendsgiving or Thanksgiving to be a huge success with my tips!
-I’ve got you covered with essentials you need to host a great dinner that everyone will enjoy!
+I’ve got you covered with essentials you need to host a great dinner that everyone will enjoy.

-When planning any dinner party, I always think that more is more when it comes to decor.
-There are so many great items you can add to your table to enhance its decor.
+Unlike fashion, when it comes to dinner party decor, I think that more is more.
+Add any number of items to your table to enhance its welcoming appearance.
 I am a big fan of floral centerpieces.
-Additionally, you can add some less expensive accents, like candles, pinecones or acorns, fresh gourds and even berries or sliced fruit to add a wow factor.
-Another suggestion to make your table more interesting is to alternate your place settings and with different charger and plate combinations.
+Additionally, try some less expensive accents, like candles, pine cones or acorns, fresh gourds, and/or even berries or sliced fruit for a wow factor.
+Another suggestion: alternate your place settings with different charger and plate combinations.

 Maple Bacon Skillet Cornbread

-- 1 cup Cornmeal
+- 1 c. cornmeal

-- 1 cup Flour
+- 1 c. flour

-- 1/2 tsp Salt
+- 1/2 tsp. salt

-- 1 1/4 cup Buttermilk
+- 1 1/4 c. buttermilk

-- 2 Eggs - beaten
+- 2 eggs beaten

-- 3 Tbsp Melted Butter - plus more in skillet
+- 3 Tbsp. melted butter plus more in skillet

-- 1 can Del Monte®.
-Whole Kernel Corn - drained
+- 1 can Del Monte® Whole Kernel Corn drained

-- 10 strips Cooked Bacon - chopped
+- 10 strips cooked bacon chopped

-Entertainment & Fun
+Entertainment and Fun

-Wishing you a Happy Thanksgiving!
+Wishing you a happy Thanksgiving!